-Learning to cope with uncertainty is a primary objective for anyone who decides to receive therapy or attend treatment for an anxiety disorder.
+Learning to cope with uncertainty is a primary objective for anyone who decides to receive therapy or attend treatment for an anxiety and co occurring addiction.
 Additionally, once that secure bond is made with drugs and alcohol, it becomes difficult to let go of.
 Resisting change, like going to treatment to get sober, is for the better.
-Due to the clinging need for certainty, many who are struggling with anxiety and co-occurring substance abuse will resist treatment because of their fears.
+Due to the clinging need for certainty, many who are struggling with anxiety and co-occurring addiction with substance abuse will resist treatment because of their fears.

 Staying focused on the goal is an important way to manage anxiety.
 At Get Real Recovery our mission is clear: to help you eliminate the self-sabotaging behaviors which keep you from succeeding.
 Our residential treatment programs will help build your self-esteem and create a lifetime of success in sobriety.